pg-support/supt-km/docs/2. Troubleshooting/Product-specific/BIAS FX 2 Desktop/BIAS FX 2 crashes or freezes at startup (Standalone or Plug-in).md

 * get the zipped file generated and send it back to us

 [Sending the file]
 * Go to WeTransfer (https://wetransfer.com/), hit 'Add Your File' and upload the file *Hit the '...' icon on the bottom left, click on 'Send as link'
-  * Copy and paste the link back to the email you're reading right now, then hit reply
+- Copy and paste the link back to the email you're reading right now, then hit reply

 ---
+### 2 - Does the program still produce sound (even without the UI showing up)?

+Answer 'N/A' if unable to verify (for example, if it's the first time launching the program).

+---

-### Ask the user to verify if there's any workaround to the issue
+### 3 - Try the following workarounds and tell us if the issue persists

+1).
+Rename the BIAS_FX2 folder in Documents/PositiveGrid to "BIAS_FX2 backup".

+2).
+Delete BIAS FX2.settings in the following directory:

+<u>Windows</u>
+%APPDATA%\PositiveGrid\BIAS FX2.settings
+(APPDATA might be a hidden folder on your PC, please refer to [the link](https://www.pcworld.com/article/2690709/windows/whats-in-the-hidden-windows-appdata-folder-and-how-to-find-it-if-you-need-it.html) for further details.)

+<u>Mac</u>
+username/Library/Application Support/PositiveGrid/BIAS FX2.settings
+(Please Click on the 'Go' menu in Finder while holding down [Option/Alt] to access the 'username/Library' folder.
+Also see video: [How to find 'username/Library'](https://www.idownloadblog.com/2015/03/12/library-folder-mac/).)

+3).
+Make sure all cloud-based services (Google Drive, One Drive, iCloud, etc) are disabled for Documents folder & Desktop on your PC.

+4).
+Switch off the internet when launching the program.

+---

 Once all the above information is collected, please forward it to Dans for further assistance.